-Furthermore, another approach is being studied for EEG, that consists in regularizing the inverse source problem by a total variation constraint on the source term (a measure), added to the quadratic data approximation criterion.
-It is similar to the path that is taken for inverse magnetization problems (see Sections 4.3 and 7.1.1), and it presently focuses on surface-distributed models.
+Furthermore, other approaches are being studied for EEG and other brain imaging modalities.
+They consist in regularizing the inverse source problem by a total variation constraint on the source term (a measure), added to the quadratic data approximation criterion (see Section 6.1.2) and presently focus on surface-distributed models.
+This is similar to the path that is taken for inverse magnetization problems (see Sections 4.3 and 6.1.1).